Tbrennan6/IcelandicNow/docs/05_step_into_grammar/05_singular_personal_pronouns.md

 Person 2: Já, ég þekki **hana**. - (Yes, I know her.)

 ## Third-Person Pronouns
+The first and second-person pronouns replace words in the third-person.
+In practice, this is going to be most things.

 |                | **Masculine** | **Feminine** | **Neuter** |
 |----------------|---------------|--------------|------------|
 | **Nominative** | hann          | hún          | það        |